arghaboksi/facial-expression-recognition/README.md

 3) Tensorflow(Keras) : for training the CNN model that performs expression recognition

-4) OpenCV : for localization of faces acrosss a particular frame
+4) OpenCV : for localization of faces across a particular frame

 ## Performance